 President Biden and Vice President Harris campaigned—and won—on bold climate action.

-Here are the top priorities for the more than one million members of Moms Clean Air Force.
+The new administration has begun work tackling climate change and environmental justice.
+This is what they’ve accomplished so far, and how these actions relate to the top priorities for the more than one million members of Moms Clean Air Force.

 - Commit to ambitious and swift reduction in carbon and methane emissions.